ENCCS/julia-for-hpda/content/linear-algebra.rst

    X = Matrix(Xdf)
    y = df[:,5]

-Firt we center the data by substracting the mean and in addition we normalize by dividing by the standard deviation:
+Firt we center the data by substracting the mean:

 .. code-block:: julia